AlecM33/carrom-corner/README.md

-# CarromApp
+# Carrom Corner

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.1.

-The application originally ran by querying a mock server through the service json-server, but now it is hitting a mySQL database using the schema stored in src/Schema.sql.
-The app is only partially migrated to this database, so there are portions of the functionality which are unusable currently.
+This application is an Angular 5 node.js application which uses a mock API to query a SQL server.

 INSTRUCTIONS TO RUN LOCALLY

 get a local mySQL server up and running with the schema.
 Configure db.js with your connection parameters.
 Start the node server by running "node server.js" in a command window.
-Serve the project in another window using ng serve --proxy-config proxy.conf.json
+Serve the project in another window using ng serve --proxy-config proxy.conf.json.
+HTTP requests will be proxied with this configuration to allow the local mock API found in the /api directory to do it's work.

 navigate to localhost:4200 to use the app.

+# Key Functionality:

+1. Players

+Add players to the application and begin tracking their carrom-related stats.
+The application ranks players based on singles,    doubles, and total stats.

+2. Tournaments

+Create singles and doubles tournaments with the players you add.
+The tournament can be configured to have one or two rounds, as well as a single or double round-robin game set.

+3. Pools

+Players will be automatically distributed into pools.
+Click on a pool to view its set of games.
+Click a game on the graph to enter its result, and have it reflected in the calculated standings of each pool.

+4. Brackets

+   Once the playoffs begin, the players you advance will be seeded, and a bracket will be constructed dynamically based on the amount of players you have advanced.
+Click a node on the bracket to enter a result for that game.
+Once a winner has been declared, clicking "End Tournament" will officially end the tournament and declare the winner.

+5. Stats

+Several global stats sourced from all players can be viewed on the "Stats" tab.

 ## Code scaffolding